lcdm-uiuc/info490-sp16/Week14/lesson3.md

 # Week 14 Lesson 3 #
-## Introduction to GraphX ##
+## Introduction to Spark ML ##

-In this lesson, you will learn about Spark GraphX
+In this lesson, you will learn about Spark Machine Learning

 ###Objectives ###